wfinsinger/cpt-AR/README.md

-# cpt-AR
-change-point analysis with single influx records
+# cpt-AR (Change-point analysis with single influx records)

+--
 Determines zone boundaries for single influx records using the change-point analysis as described in Finsinger et al. (2016).

+--
 The function requires one input file with five columns:
 Column 1: depth          =   sample depth
 Column 2: age            =   sample age (as cal yrs BP)